toddbranch/ECE382/notes/L2/index.md

 ## Lesson Outline
 - Intro to the MSP430
 - MSP430 Architecture
-- Assembly and Mahcine Languages
+- Assembly and Machine Languages

 ## Admin